Attunewise/GPT/README.md

 8. Ability to get information about the user including name, home directory, geo location, time zone, host and OS information
 9. Ability to evaluate Javascript code in node.js

-And, of course, since you have the source code you can add or modify the tools yourself.
+And, of course, since you have the source code you can add or modify tools yourself.

 **For security reasons you must run your own personal server for this GPT.**